| Appraisers and Assessors of Real

 is a must, along with the ability to listen and thoroughly

+answer any questions about their work.
 Many appraisers and assessors choose to become a

 designated member of a regional or Nationally recognized